 Applicant tracking system (ATS)

-Companies frequently use an applicant tracking system (ATS) to sift through applicants.
-These automated tools use keywords that target things like educational qualifications, skills and experience, and more.
+Companies frequently use an applicant tracking system (ATS) to screen applicants.
+These automated tools use keywords to target educational qualifications, skills, experience, and more.

-Read the job description and job requirements thoroughly and note down the terms and concepts.
-When you are tailoring your resume, emphasise areas where you satisfy the job criteria.
+Read the job description and requirements thoroughly and note the terms and concepts.
+When tailoring your resume, emphasise areas where you satisfy the job criteria.

 #3.
 Preparing for your interview